Details of Childhood and Youth Studies Research Group events.

 The Childhood and Youth Studies Research Group, MHSES is delighted to invite you to its 6 weeks online seminar series titled: Engaging Children and Young People: Participatory Research Methods and Ethical Complexities.
 This seminar series will bring together researchers from the College of Arts, Humanities and Social Sciences- University of Edinburgh, who are researching with children and young people.
 The seminar series welcomes all researchers interested in the field.
 In alignment with participatory methods, our intention is that these seminars will be lively, interactive events, with opportunities for group discussion and connecting with other researchers.

-Our next seminar will be coming up on Wednesday 26th May 2021.
-Rachel O'Neill and Kieran Gemmel will present on Deaf researchers as co-enquirers while Sumin Zhao will present on Social media and migrant children.
+Our next seminar will be coming up on Wednesday 17th November 2021.
+Dr Andrew Manchez will present on From gestures to the design of early learning technologies.
 Stay tuned to learn more!

 Join us!
 And find out more information about the seminar series!

 |1||Wed 9 Dec||15:30||Antonella Sorace||

 Connecting the linguistic, cognitive, and social dots in research on child bilingualism

 A balanced approach to ethics in ethnography

 |4||Wed 21 Apr||13:00||Claire Houghton, Lesley McCara and Kay Tisdall||